Get the facts here

 Sleepy Creek Lands consumptive use permit application

-- The other request is a separate permit application to consolidate two existing sod farm permits on Sleepy Creek’s East Tract (see map) that have current combined allocations of 1.46 mgd into a single permit.
+- One request is an application to consolidate two existing sod farm permits on Sleepy Creek’s East Tract (see map) that have current combined allocations of 1.46 mgd into a single permit.
 The request further seeks to allow 0.96 mgd of the existing East Tract allocation to be withdrawn from the North Tract.

 District staff completed the review of this request on May 14, 2014, and recommended that the District’s Governing Board approve that application.
 The staff’s recommendation to approve, was based, in part, on:

 - The modification does not increase currently permitted water use allocations.
 The original allocations were approved in 2001 (0.55 mgd) and 2006 (0.91 mgd) and the applicant is not requesting additional water.